Raising butterflies at home?

 Butterfly larvae will starve to death if they’re not provided with the right food.
 For example, black swallowtail caterpillars will happily munch on dill, carrot, parsley and/or fennel plants while monarch caterpillars can only eat milkweed.

-Once you have found and collected eggs or caterpillars, you can bring them indoors to keep them safe and to start watching the magic unfold right in front of your eyes.
-You’ll be responsible for keeping these guys happy and healthy, but don’t worry, caring for them is very easy!
+You’ll be responsible for keeping these guys happy and healthy, but don’t worry – caring for them is very easy!

 Why raise butterflies at home?